HaidaMarese/SnakesAndLadder-DigitalEdition/README.md

-# Snakes & Ladders — Digital Edition (Unity 2D)
+#Snakes & Ladders — Digital Edition (Unity 2D)

-This repository contains my **Unity 2D Snakes & Ladders digital game**, developed as part of my coursework.
+This repository contains my Unity 2D Snakes & Ladders digital game, developed for my coursework.
 The project recreates the classic board game experience in a digital format using modern UI, smooth animations, and sound integration.

 ---

 ##  Project Overview

-**Snakes & Ladders — Digital Edition** is a turn-based board game where players roll a dice and progress through a board of 100 tiles.
+Snakes & Ladders — Digital Edition is a turn-based board game where players roll a dice and progress through a board of 100 tiles.

-- The goal is to reach tile **100**.
+The goal is to reach tile 100.

-- Landing on a **ladder** advances the player upward.
+Landing on a ladder moves the player upward.

-- Landing on a **snake** moves the player backward.
+Landing on a snake moves the player downward.

-This project demonstrates:
+### This project demonstrates:

-- Unity scene management
+Unity scene management

-- Scriptable C# logic
+Scriptable C# logic

-- UI interactions
+UI interactions

-- Audio integration
+Audio integration

-- Managing assets and game behaviors
+Asset and game behavior management

-- Version control for development
+Version control for development

 ---